 What can I do to help my child prepare?

-Pay for them to attend our course!
+Enrol them on our Crash Course!
 Other than that, unless you’re a Critical Thinking/Maths/Science teacher, there’s probably not an awful lot you can do personally.
-Depending on your parenting style, you might want to encourage/force them to start preparing by October (a month is plenty of time to prepare).
+Depending on your parenting style, you might want to encourage/force them to start preparing by September (two months is plenty of time to prepare).
 Also, if they write practice essays for Section 3 (and they should), it would be helpful if you read through them and give them constructive criticism.

 What's a good BMAT score?

 The BMAT scoring system is a little weird and confusing.
-Section 1 and 2 are graded from 1 – 9, and Section 3 is graded out of 5 with a letter from A-E. A score of around 5/9 is the average mark, and tends to translate to around 50% of the questions correct.
-This means something very interesting – that half of the students taking the BMAT will get less than half the questions correct!
-This is very good news, because it means all you have to do is get a score of 50% to be better than half of the applicants.
+Section 1 and 2 are graded from 1 – 9, and Section 3 is graded out of 5 with a letter from A-E. A score of around 5/9 is the average mark and tends to translate to around 50% of the questions correct.

-Anyway, 5 is the average score.
-We’d consider a score in the 6s “pretty good”.
+We consider a score in the 6s “pretty good”.
 A score in the 7s is “exceptional”, and a score above that is so good that it’s almost unheard of.
 Importantly, to get a score of 9/9 (and therefore, to be in the top 10 in the world), you don’t actually need 100%.
 For example, in one year, 29/35 on Section 1 was equivalent to 9/9.
-It’s an odd scaling process that we might do a separate article about in the future.
+It’s an odd scaling process that we explain more in-depth in our BMAT Scoring and Results Article.

-Our tip would be as follows: “Aim for 9 but be happy with 7”.
+Our tip would be as follows: “Aim for 9 but be very happy with 7”.
 We are experts at maximising BMAT scores so if you’re looking for the best support (from an amazing company) for your BMAT, check out our BMAT Bundle!